Australia to create national anti-corruption watchdog

 The federal Liberal government of Mr Scott Morrison, which lost office in a national election in May, had resisted calls for a federal watchdog, amid criticism over the public nature of the NSW corruption hearings and the damage caused to careers, even when a corruption finding was ultimately not made.

-The national commission will be able to hold public hearings "in exceptional circumstances", and where it is in the public interest, the government statement said.
+The national commission will be able to hold public hearings "in exceptional circumstances", and where it is in the public interest.

-The commission's findings will be subject to judicial review, it added.
-REUTERS
+The commission's findings will be subject to judicial review, the statement added.